 Walks are led, but walkers/climbers are responsible for their own safety.
 See our Health and Safety guidelines for details.

 We are affiliated to the British Mountaineering Council which represents climbers and walkers locally and nationally.
-Affiliation gives members free third party climbing/walking insurance and access to hut booking, BMC travel insurance etc. We also have group membership of the Youth Hostels Association (England and Wales).
+Affiliation gives members free third party climbing/walking insurance and access to hut booking, BMC travel insurance, shop & YHA discounts, etc.

 How many members are there in Egons?
 70-80 members so you will soon get to know people.
 We are very welcoming to new members.

 What is the age group?
 40-70 with most in the middle, but we are keen to welcome any age.

 What makes EGONS different to other groups?
 It isn’t just a local walking group around Bath and Bristol.
 It offers a great variety of activities and locations.

 What does EGONS provide for my membership fee?
 EGONS is great value!
 Most of your membership cost is your BMC membership fee.
 This provides you personally with comprehensive third party insurance for a wide range of activities and other benefits, such as discounts at certain shops.

 Who organises the events?
 We have a programme co-ordinator each quarter.
 Members decide what they fancy doing and volunteer events.
 This leads to a really varied programme and lots of new ideas.

 How long are your walks?
 Our walks are typically 10-12 miles but can be longer in summer and shorter in winter.

 Are the walks restricted to Bristol and Bath?
 No , whilst we have plenty of local walks we cover a broad area including walks in Brecon Beacons, Forest of Dean, Quantocks, Mendips, Cotswolds.
 We also have many weekend trips further afield.